 This section explains transaction-based replication using global transaction identifiers (GTIDs).
 When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any slaves; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new slave or failing over to a new master, which greatly simplifies these tasks.
 Because GTID-based replication is completely transaction-based, it is simple to determine whether masters and slaves are consistent; as long as all transactions committed on a master are also committed on a slave, consistency between the two is guaranteed.
 You can use either statement-based or row-based replication with GTIDs (see Section 5.1, “Replication Formats”); however, for best results, we recommend that you use the row-based format.

 This section discusses the following topics:

-How GTIDs are defined and created, and how they are represented in the MySQL Server (see Section 2.3.1, “GTID Format and Storage”).
+How GTIDs are defined and created, and how they are represented in a MySQL server (see Section 2.3.1, “GTID Format and Storage”).

 A general procedure for setting up and starting GTID-based replication (see Section 2.3.4, “Setting Up Replication Using GTIDs”).